eimhanguelo/COMP3016-GAMEPROJECT/README.md

 - Realistic audio integration for engine sounds, collisions, and background music.
 - User-friendly interface with intuitive keyboard and mouse controls.

-Installation
-1. Clone this repository: git clone https://github.com/repo
-2. Ensure all required dependencies are installed:
-   - GLFW
-   - GLAD
-   - ASSIMP
-   - Irrklang
-   - glm
-3. Open the project in Visual Studio.
-4. Build the project, ensuring all dependencies are linked correctly.
-5. Run the executable generated in the build directory.

 Controls
 - Car Movement: